Whether using an Agency or leveraging online resources, this Nanny Guide provides tools to

 When a nanny earns more than $2100, they must be declared a domestic employee.
-Additional expenses include adding a domestic employee to a home owners’ insurance and auto insurance policy as well as paying taxes as the employer including Social Security, Medicare, federal and state unemployment insurance as the employer.
+Additional expenses include adding a domestic employee to a homeowners’ insurance and auto insurance policy as well as paying taxes as the employer including Social Security, Medicare, federal and state unemployment insurance as the employer.
 Many companies offer services to manage the tax requirements.
 Nannies who have stayed for over a year with the same family often receive annual increases and/or bonuses.

 Everyone wants to earn fair compensation for their work, but many people are uncomfortable talking about money.
 To make things more complicated, wages for nannies and sitters vary greatly across the United States.
 The 3R’s can help prepare you for this important salary conversation.

 - Requirements for your family’s needs.
 In addition to deciding the type and duration of childcare needed (see chapter 2 for more information), it’s also important to prioritize your requirements.
 What are you must haves regarding experience and training?
 Are you able to afford a higher hourly rate for more qualified candidates or should you interview candidates earlier in their career?
-Is a driver’s license and clean driving record required?
+Are a driver’s license and clean driving record required?
 Do the candidates need to be vaccinated?
 What availability is required and what is the plan for backup care if the nanny is unable to work due to illness?
 Are you going to require CPR and First Aid certification?

 - Recognize different career levels.
 Are you hiring a mother’s helper who requires more training and supervision at a lower hourly wage or a full-time professional nanny to care for children when you are away on a business trip?
 The different levels in a nanny career can help you determine the cost difference when hiring those earlier in their career versus someone with significant training and experience.
 When it comes to compensation, nannies with training and experience earn more.
-Those with formal college level training such as an Amslee® Childcare Diploma or Early Childhood Education degrees can earn more than those with only a high school diploma.
-Nannies with specialized training and experience, such as those working with special needs or providing medical support to children with a certified nursing associates degree, also earn higher wages.
+Those with formal college-level training such as an Amslee® Childcare Diploma or Early Childhood Education degrees can earn more than those with only a high school diploma.
+Nannies with specialized training and experience, such as those working with special needs or providing medical support to children with a certified nursing associate degree, also earn higher wages.
 Licensed teachers, musical instrument instruction, and nannies who teach second languages including sign language also earn higher wages.

 - Research local pay rates to determine an appropriate range of compensation.
 Many websites offer information on local sitter and nanny rates and some professional salary sites, such as payscale.com and glassdoor.com also provide this information.
 Check several sites to determine the average for your area.
 According to the 2017 INA (International Nanny Association) Nanny Salary & Benefits Survey, the average hourly rate is $19.14 per hour for nannies and 57.7% of nannies are paid time and a half when they work overtime.
 Wages should be increased based on training, experience, and types of services provided.